Privacy Notice for housing law clients

-We have appointed a Data Protection Compliance Manager (DPCM) who is responsible for overseeing questions in relation to this privacy notice.
+Housing Law Services are not required to appoint a Data Protection Officer under the regulations, but the Data Controller is Tim Crook who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPCM using the details set out below: –

 Full name of legal entity: housing law services LLP)

 Battle East Sussex TN33 0 GB

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO) the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would however appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 WHY DOES HLS OBTAIN PERSONAL DATA ABOUT ME?

 - You are a client of ours in which case hls may obtain personal data to establish your identity – the data may come from you or from public sources and search companies.
 We only use this data for the prevention of money laundering and terrorist financing;